J-0-3/pktbuilder/README.md

 an IPv4 packet will automatically set its protocol number to the correct value when a Layer 4 protocol is added on top.

-PKTBuilder currently only supports Linux, but Windows support will be added very soon.
+PKTBuilder supports both Linux and Windows.

 ## Currently Implemented Protocols